phoddie/node-red-mcu/readme.md

 The JSON node has an option to use [JSON Schema](http://json-schema.org/draft/2020-12/json-schema-validation.html) for validation.

 ## Implementation Notes

+### Contexts
+Node-RED uses [contexts](https://nodered.org/docs/user-guide/context) to "to store information that can be shared between different nodes without using the messages that pass through a flow."
+Contexts are stored in memory by default, but may also be persisted to a file.

+Node-RED memory-based contexts are stored in-memory using a JavaScript `Map`.
+This gives a consistent behavior with full Node-RED.
+Memory-based contexts use memory and are not persisted across runs.
+Memory-based contexts the default in Node-RED.
+File-based contexts are an alternative that maybe enabled in the Node-RED settings file.
+Both Node-RED file-based contexts and memory-based contexts may be used in a single project.
+Node-RED MCU Edition supports only memory and file-based contexts; use of any other generates an error.

+Node-RED file contexts are stored using the Preference module of the Moddable SDK.
+This provides reliable, persistent storage across a variety of MCU families.
+Data is stored in non-volatile flash memory.
+Most implementations guarantee that if power is lost while updating the preferences, they will not be corrupted.
+Because of the resource constraints of microcontrollers, there are come constraints to be aware of:

+- Total storage space for file-based context data is limited.
+The size varies by device and is sometimes configurable.
+The ESP8266 has just 4 KB of space for context data.
+- The size of each individual context data item is also limited by the implementation.
+Earlier versions of ESP-IDF, for example limited each item to no more than 64-bytes.
+- Context data is not reset when changing flows.
+With limited storage space, this can eventually lead to out-of-storage errors.
+Erasing the device's flash is the most reliable way to full reset preferences.
+- Global context data is stored using the same domain for all flows.
+This is convenient if several different projects want to share the same context data.
+- Currently supported data types for storing in file-based context data are: number, string, boolean, Buffer, and JSON.
+Because of the size limits noted above, use of JSON is generally discouraged.
+- Setting a context value to `undefined` or `null` deletes the value.
+This behavior is consistent with full Node-RED.
+- File-based context data is stored in flash memory which has a limited number of write cycles.
+Updating file-based context data too frequently (e.g. once a second) will eventually wear-out your flash memory.
+Experiencing this problem is rare but real.
+- The values of file-based context data use no memory except when in use.

+Despite these warnings, file-based context data works well when used within their constraints: limit the number of piece of context data stored, keep each as small as practical, and update them infrequently.

+An alternative to using file-based contexts is to use a File In and File Out nodes to store state.
+This is more effort and foregoes the convenience of the file-based context's integration with the Change and Inject nodes, and the context APIs provided by the Function node.

 ### Complete and Catch Nodes
 The Complete and Catch nodes receive messages from one or more nodes referenced by their `scope` property.
 This organization reflects the UI of the Node-RED Editor, where the user configures the scope of Complete and Catch nodes by selecting the nodes they reference.
 From a runtime perspective, this organization is inefficient as it requires each node receiving a message to check if the node is in-scope for any Complete or Catch nodes.